Spatial contributions to nuclear magnetic shieldings: Introduction

-where $\mathbf{p}=-\mathrm{i}\nabla$ is the momentum operator.
-Note that $\Psi(\mathbf{r})$ is a complex wave function due to the magnetic perturbation $\mathbf{A^P}(\mathbf{r})$.
-The integrated second-order magnetic properties have no reference to the gauge origin when the current density is gauge-origin independent, as in our \Gimic approach\cite{Juselius:04, Taubert:11b, Fliegl:11b, Sundholm:16a}, or in the ipsocentric approach.\cite{Lazzeretti:94, Keith:93, Steiner:01b, Soncini:05}
+where $\mathbf{p}=-\mathrm{i}\nabla$ is the momentum operator and $\Psi(\mathbf{r})$ is a complex wave function because of the vector potential of the magnetic perturbation $\mathbf{A^B}(\mathbf{r})$ or $\mathbf{A}^{\mathbf{m}_I}(\mathbf{r})$.
+As will be discussed in later in this work, the magnetic properties evaluated within this scheme have no reference to the magnetic gauge origin if the current density is gauge-origin independent, as is the case in our \Gimic approach\cite{Juselius:04, Taubert:11b, Fliegl:11b, Sundholm:16a} as well as in the ipsocentric approach.\cite{Lazzeretti:94, Keith:93, Steiner:01b, Soncini:05, Monaco:20}

-While the end results of the approaches in \eqref{zeta-secondder, zeta-curdens} are the same, the latter method based on integration can be used to provide additional information about orbital and spatial contributions to a given magnetic property.
-For instance, magnetizabilities, which are usually calculated using gradient theory as the second derivative of the electronic energy with respect to the external magnetic field, can also be obtained as the second derivative of the magnetic interaction energy with respect to the strength of magnetic field \cite{Lazzeretti:00, Lazzeretti:18, Dimitrova:20}
+While the end results of the gradient-theory and the integration approaches are the same, the method based on integration can be used for providing additional information about orbital and spatial contributions to a given magnetic property.
+For instance, magnetizabilities, which are usually calculated using gradient theory as the second derivative of the electronic energy with respect to the external magnetic field, can also be obtained as the second derivative of the magnetic interaction energy expressed using the current density with respect to the strength of magnetic field \cite{Lazzeretti:00, Lazzeretti:18, Dimitrova:20}

 As we have recently discussed in \citeref{Dimitrova:20}, \eqref{magnetizability} can be used to extract information on the spatial contributions to components of the magnetizability tensor.